-A midlife crisis can hit us in our middle-years, typically when we are in our 40s and 50s.
-It is that phase in life when work security gets established, family life is stable and there’s a yearning for something different.
-It is also during this period in our lives that the body begins to feel the strains of our yesteryears, and our joints begin to ache.
+A midlife crisis can hit us in our 40s and 50s.
+It is that phase in life when work security is established, family life is stable and there’s a yearning for something different.
+It is also during this period in our lives that the body begins to feel the strains of our yesteryears, and joints begin to ache.

 Osteoarthritis, the load-related wear-and-tear of the body’s joints, is more common and usually begins after age 40.
 The disease affects 35% of adults aged 65 and older and is the leading cause of mobility disabilities such as difficulty walking or climbing the stairs.

-The first sign of arthritis in the knee is usually pain.
-This is most commonly felt at the front of the knee with when climbing stairs or kneeling.
+The first sign of osteoarthritis in the knee is usually pain.
+This is most commonly felt at the front or sides of the knee with when climbing stairs or kneeling.
 As the condition progresses, even walking on flat ground can get affected.
-Associated symptoms include knee swelling, progressive stiffness or crookedness of the knees.
-Eventually, the ability to walk or stand for prolonged periods of time gets compromised.

-The right approach to preventing or slowing down the progression of knee arthritis is in achieving the Right Weight, engaging in the Right Activities and seeking the Right Treatment.
+The right approach to preventing or slowing down the progression of knee osteoarthritis is in achieving a healthy body weight, being active, preventing injuries to your joints and seeking treatment early.

-Engaging in the Right Activities mean avoiding activities that may stress your knees.
-As much as possible, avoid squatting, kneeling and stair climbing.
-At the same time, one should maintain a healthy level of exercise and fitness.
+Some activities place additional stress on your knee joints.
+As much as possible, avoid excessive or prolonged squatting, kneeling and stair climbing.
+At the same time, try to maintain a healthy level of exercise and fitness.

-Seeking the Right Treatment means seeing a doctor early when you start to encounter knee pain.
-Small problems treated early, and properly, have a better chance of being cured than if managed later.
+Seeing a doctor early when you start to encounter knee pain can help to prevent joint pain or degeneration from getting worse.
+When small problems are treated early, and properly, you will have a better chance of recovering than if managed later.

-When you see a doctor for knee arthritis, he or she will have 3 main avenues for treating you – medication, therapy or surgery.
+When you see a doctor for knee osteoarthritis, he or she will have 3 main avenues for treating you – medication, therapy or surgery.

 Medicines for arthritis can be ingested, applied topically or injected into the knee.

-Ingestible medicines include painkillers that reduce pain but do not slow down wear and tear.
-Supplements like glucosamine have been shown to slow down the progression of knee arthritis.
+Ingestible or oral medicines include painkillers that reduce pain but do not slow down the wear and tear of the joint.
+Supplements like glucosamine have been shown to slow down the progression of knee osteoarthritis.

 Injectable medicines could be in the form of steroids for reducing pain and swelling, or joint lubricants that can reduce pain for up to 9 months.

-Therapy is sometimes needed to help patients regain knee mobility and strength.
-These two treatments, together with wearing knee guards for additional support, can reduce knee pain from arthritis.
+Physiotherapy is sometimes needed to help patients regain knee mobility and strength.
+Your physiotherapist may also recommend wearing a knee guard or brace for additional support, to help reduce knee pain from osteoarthritis.

 Types of surgery can range from minimally invasive arthroscopy and cartilage transplantation to knee replacement.

-Arthroscopy is a day surgery procedure and suitable for patients with mild arthritis.
+Arthroscopy is a day surgery procedure and suitable for patients with mild osteoarthritis.
 Recovery is quick, with most patients able to walk comfortably the next day.

-Some younger patients with more advanced arthritis can benefit from cartilage restoration procedures.
+Some younger patients with more advanced osteoarthritis can benefit from cartilage restoration procedures.

 There are various methods for restoring cartilage in the knee, ranging from arthroscopic procedures where the exposed bone is punctured to encourage new cartilage growth (microfracture), cartilage transplantation from new cartilage grown from the patient’s own cartilage (autologous cartilage transplantation), to grafting cartilage and bone from one part of the knee to another (osteochondral grafting).
 The choice of procedure and the success rate depends on an individual patient’s unique knee condition.

-Knee replacement surgery is reserved for patients with advanced arthritis.
+Knee replacement surgery is reserved for patients with advanced osteoarthritis.
 The procedure has come a long way since its introduction 50 years ago.
-Today, knee replacement patients are usually able to be up walking 3 days after surgery.
+Today, knee replacement patients are usually able to walk on the same day or a day after surgery.
 With the advancements in surgery techniques, the incisions are small and recovery is rapid.
 These developments also mean that knee replacement surgery now includes partial instead of total replacement, as well as more accurate surgery with custom designed instruments and computer guided surgery.